 4. Clean up your driveway or patio

 Natural stone can be prone to build up of stains, mould, algae and residue that can be difficult to shift with water alone.
-If your driveway or patio is looking under the weather, there are lots of products that can make light work of cleaning it up.
+If your driveway or patio is looking under the weather, following our simple steps to cleaning your paving can make a huge difference.
 To give long term protection to natural stone and make maintenance easier, pre-sealing is generally recommended.